lebeDEV02/CryptoNews/README.md

+**React app with Routers and Conditional loading**

-I did not deploy this application because of json-server.
-If you want to start it, you should use json server on your device.
+:warning: I did not deploy this application because of json-server.
+If you want to start it, you should use json server on your device. :warning: